GarthDB/postcss-inherit/README.md

 ### Limitations

-* You can not inherit a rule that is inside a media query; you can only inherit rules outside a media query.
-If you find yourself in this situation, just use placeholders instead.
+* When in a media query, you can only inherit rules from root, or rules contained in a media query with the same parameters.